-Factors to Consider in The Design
+Factors to Consider In the Design

 Before you go and start digging around your yard, spend some time planning your project first.
 It’s true that the secret to any project is always a good and structured plan.
-Visit your local Australian Paving Centre store and consult one of our product specialists.
+Visit your local Australian Paving Centre store and consult with one of our product specialists.

 Aussie Block – This block is ideal for building unreinforced walls of up to 800 mm in height, or higher (with engineering advice).
 It has specialty corner and block-capping units that will allow it to be used for curved or straight residential walls and garden steps.

 Junior Block – Also known as Allan block, this is the solution for a variety of applications like retaining walls, two-sided patio seating walls, and privacy fencing because it’s easy to stack and has specialty capping units for a chic finish.

 Limestone Block – This natural stone walling block is excellent for building fences, retaining and garden walls, garden edging, and even sculptures.
 It’s easy to install and cut.

 Versawall – This block has a unique interlocking feature that makes it easy to stack.
 It resembles the look of a natural rock which will allow you to create a contemporary design.
 This particular block can be used to build a retaining wall up to 800 mm high and is a vertical block, allowing you to maximise your available space.

 Duostone – This multi-piece retaining wall system has five block sizes that when used together, creates a random, natural-looking wall.
 It can also be used to create curved garden walls or setback and landscaped walls because of its natural stacked stone finish and unique rear lip for ease of construction.